 No, you do not.
 Prepayment is an option that you have, but it's only a part of making pre-arrangements.
 Providing us with biographical information and putting your desires concerning your service in writing is extremely helpful to your family.

 North Carolina law is very specific in stating that any money brought to us must be placed into an approved insurance vehicle.
 We do not retain any of the funds given to us.
-At Rich and Thompson, we currently fund our pre-need funerals with an inflation adjusted life insurance policy issued by the Forethought Life Insurance Company.
+At Rich and Thompson, we currently fund our pre-need funerals with an inflation adjusted life insurance policy.

 No, it does not.
 The cost of services and merchandise will continue to rise over the life of the account.
 This is due to increases in overhead, supplier cost, etc. We do, however, give you written assurance that those responsible for your funeral arrangements will not pay any additional funds for the same services and merchandise that were originally selected.

 The life insurance policy that we purchase with the pre-need funds is inflation adjusted.
 Over the life of the policy the face amount is increased at the discretion of the insurance company.
 It is this increase in the face amount that we use to offset any increase in our cost.

 You can pay for services and merchandise and receive assurance that you will not pay any additional funds for those items.
 Services can include, but are not limited to the professional services of the funeral director, preparation of the body, use of the facilities, use of vehicles, cremation, transfer to other funeral homes, etc. Merchandise can include caskets, vaults, urns, clothing or other sundry items.